simonmichael/hledger_site/Customize-default-CSV-account-names.md

-hledger uses some hard-coded default accounts when converting CSV: `income:unknown` and `expenses:unknown`.
+When converting CSV, hledger uses the account names `income:unknown` and `expenses:unknown` as defaults for account2.

 Normally when you see these, you would add some more CSV rules to assign more specific accounts.
 They should probably be configurable.